All Posts, Animals, Chickens, Farmstand

 When it’s time to use your eggs, just give them a good rinse and scrub with your hands under a stream of warm tap water.
 No soap or detergent is necessary.
 Always use water warmer than the egg to wash them as, once the bloom is wet and the pores of the eggshell are exposed, cold water can push any bacteria that may be on the outside of the shell inside the shell where you definitely don’t want it to go.

 Once washed, they are ready to crack.
 It’s good practice to crack farm fresh eggs into a little bowl like the examples shown above instead of directly into whatever you’re baking or cooking.
-When you buy eggs at the store, anything that is less than perfect has been discarded before it gets to a carton.
-Backyard egg producers just don’t have the equipment to check the eggs in the same way commercial producers do so, occasionally, an egg with a small spot or two that look like grains of pepper in it might make its way into your carton.
+When you buy eggs at the store, anything that is less than perfect has often been discarded before it gets to a carton.
+Brown eggs from the store are more likely to have imperfections than white ones (because it’s harder for equipment to see through the dark shells) so, if you’ve been regularly buying brown eggs from the store you’re likely already familiar with the “protein spots” that can turn up in eggs.
+Backyard egg producers just don’t have the equipment to check the eggs in the same way commercial producers do so, occasionally, an egg with a small protein spot or two might make its way into your carton.
 If it does, you can scoop the spot out and carry on.
 They’re technically harmless to eat but I still pick them out.

 ~ Taken from the University of Alberta’s website.